Skip to main content

 NORC will work with SJC stakeholders to identify appropriate sites, staff, and community members to participate in the data collection process.

-• National Poll: NORC will be using its' AmeriSpeak panel to answer questions on awareness and knowledge of jails and jail populations, opinions about the use of local jails, criminal justice reforms, experience with the criminal justice system, and background information.
-This activity will not include SJC stakeholders as part of the data collection.
+• National Poll—In the first three years of the evaluation, NORC used its AmeriSpeak panel twice to answer questions on awareness and knowledge of jails and jail populations, opinions about the use of local jails, criminal justice reforms, experience with the criminal justice system, and background information.
+This activity did not include SJC stakeholders as part of the data collection.

-• Media Scan and Social Data Listening Analysis: NORC will review SJC's social media communication and other media sources to understand how project-related messaging and public discourse has changed over time.
+• Media Scan and Social Data Listening Analysis—NORC reviewed SJC's social media communication and other media sources to understand how project-related messaging and public discourse has changed over time.
+NORC will conduct an additional round of the Media Scan and Social Data Listening Analysis in 2025.

-• Local Poll and Implementation Site and Network Survey: NORC will work with SJC sites to identify criminal justice reform leaders (staff, local justice personnel, and partners) at the site level to provide their opinion on criminal justice systems, experiences, perceptions, and knowledge.
+• Local Poll and Implementation Site and Network Survey—NORC worked with SJC sites to identify criminal justice reform leaders (staff, local justice personnel, and partners) at the site level to provide their opinion on criminal justice systems, experiences, perceptions, and knowledge.
+NORC also worked with AmeriSpeak to survey individuals who lived in the jurisdictions where SJC was implemented, comparing their responses to the responses from the National Poll.

-• Key Informant Interviews: NORC will conduct interviews with representatives from implementation sites, MacArthur Foundation staff, SJC partners, and strategic allies to obtain information on key results and activities, change processes, contextual and influencing barriers, challenges, lessons learned, and feedback.
+• Key Informant Interviews—NORC is conducting interviews with representatives from implementation sites, MacArthur Foundation staff, SJC partners, and strategic allies to obtain information on key results and activities, change processes, contextual and influencing barriers, challenges, lessons learned, and feedback.

-• Document Review: NORC will work with sites to identify documents that could inform the evaluation
+• Document Review—NORC is working with sites to identify documents that could inform the evaluation

 Result

-The MacArthur SJC evaluation is still in its preliminary phase.
+The MacArthur SJC evaluation is entering its final year of data collection.

 Project Leads